 What is Ultra Wideband (UWB)?

-Talking about the technology’s implementation in smartphones, among other applications, UWB can be used to help a device discover the nearby devices/objects in a small physical space to locate (or communicate with) them more accurately.
+Talking about the technology’s implementation in smartphones, among other applications, UWB can be used to help a device discover nearby devices/objects in a small physical space to locate (or communicate with) them more accurately.
 With Apple’s iPhone 11 lineup, the technology is employed using the U1 chip, which aids the device to precisely detect other devices in proximity that are open to accepting content over AirDrop.
-Thus, making the discovery and communication between devices quick and hassle-free, and offering users the ability to simply point devices to discover and transfer content.
+Thus, making the discovery and communication between devices quick and hassle-free and offering users the ability to point devices to discover and transfer content simply.

 Much like Apple, with the newly-released Note 20 Ultra, Samsung is following the same tenet and building upon it to include the technology in a way that improves the experience of using Nearby Share — Google’s native built-in utility for wireless content sharing — by making device discovery and communication quick, accurate, and convenient.